 Troy didn’t bother to look at Steve and so didn’t catch his nod.

 “I just met him today.
 Emma introduced us in the hall.”
 Steve unconsciously made a fist with his cast hand, and then realized both that he felt stupid about wearing it and that his arm felt fine now.
 He needed to ask about going in and getting rid of it.
 He’d passed Eric Noble laughing and rough-housing in the hall earlier that morning, back from his short suspension, but Eric had pointedly ignored him.
 For all his weeping in Mr. Harrison’s office, Eric seemed to have gone back to being a boisterous asshole the minute he returned to school.
 Troy was probably another asshole too.
 He hated that Tess had connected with him.

-“I’ve got to get going,” he said, and for maybe the first time, he was the one to leave.
+“I’ve got to get going,” he said, and for the first time, he was the one to leave.

 * * *

-The next day in the morning, Steve saw Tess against her locker down the hall with Troy leaning over her.
+Tuesday in the morning, Steve saw Tess against her locker down the hall with Troy leaning over her.
 She was clutching her arms nervously and smiled at something he said.
 Troy leaned in farther as if to give her a kiss, and Steve felt his cheeks go instantly hot.
 However, Tess merely tucked in her chin.
 Troy whispered something in her ear.
 Tess looked up and caught Steve’s gaze, and she had a guilty, uncomfortable expression.
 She tilted her head sideways and rolled her eyes up at Troy, her mouth tight, as if attempting to communicate something.
 Troy finally noticed that he’d lost her attention and tried to follow her gaze, peering at one student after another, working his way methodically toward him.
 Steve decided to leave before they made eye contact.

 At lunch, Tess was nowhere to be seen.
 Steve ate hastily and left early.